Engineers enhance Pacific readiness

-Members from the U.S. Army Corps of Engineers – Japan Engineer District (USACE JED) Yokota Resident Office, pose for a photo with the last structural beam to be installed in the currently-under construction Corrosion Control Hangar, during a Topping Out ceremony, October 3rd, 2025.
+YOKOTA AIR BASE, Japan — The U.S. Army Corps of Engineers Japan Engineer District (USACE JED) and Gilbane Japan GK construction agency marked a key milestone with a topping-out ceremony for the C-130J Corrosion Control Hangar (CCH) currently under construction.

 A topping-out ceremony is a long-standing construction tradition signifying that the final structural beam has been placed atop a building’s frame.
 The milestone symbolizes progress, safety, and teamwork among the project’s engineers, contractors, and partners as construction moves from heavy structural work into interior and systems installation.

-Courtesy photo provided by Gilbane Japan.
+“It is my honor to stand before you today as we celebrate the topping-off of the C-130J Corrosion Control Hangar at Yokota Air Base,” said Capt.
+Joshua Baida, USACE JED Yokota Resident Office project engineer.
+“This ceremony marks a major milestone, the completion of the high bay structural steel, and reflects nearly two years of dedicated effort since our Notice to Proceed in November 2023.”

+The event celebrated the completion of the facility’s structural framework, a major step toward providing Yokota’s 374th Airlift Wing with a modern hangar capable of supporting the U.S. Air Force’s transition from the C-130H to the longer and more advanced C-130J aircraft—and offered an opportunity for JED and Gilbane Japan to memorialize a significant step forward.

 |Date Taken: